 Detroit reaches deal to end interest-rate swaps

-Terms of the agreement were announced by Robert Hertzberg, of the law firm Pepper Hamilton, which represents Detroit, before U.S. District Judge Gerald Rosen, the chief mediator in the bankruptcy case.
+The terms of the agreement were not immediately released, but the details were announced on Tuesday to U.S. District Judge Gerald Rosen, the chief mediator in the bankruptcy case, a court statement said.
 The deal must still be approved by the U.S. bankruptcy judge overseeing the case, Steven Rhodes.

 The swaps had been intended to hedge interest rate risk for a portion of $1.4 billion of pension debt Detroit sold in 2005 and 2006.

-A spokesman for Bank of America declined to comment.
+A spokesman for Bank of America declined comment.
 UBS could not be reached immediately for comment.

 Rhodes last week encouraged Detroit to negotiate better terms with the banks after he halted a hearing at which the city was seeking approval of the deal.

 "We are very pleased and hope that this is a change that Judge Rhodes is happy with," Detroit attorney David Heiman, of the law firm Jones Day, said on Tuesday outside the federal courthouse in Detroit, the Detroit News reported.

 A spokesman for Detroit's emergency manager, Kevyn Orr, did not immediately respond to a request for comment.

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000